Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 Success brought its shadows.
 By the mid-1980s, following the 1983 album Where’s the Party?, Eddie’s career began to lose momentum.
 Drug addiction took a serious toll – on his health, his relationships, and his output.

-The low point came earlier, in 1980, when he overdosed on a synthetic barbiturate.
+The low point came in 1980, when he overdosed on a synthetic barbiturate.
 The incident damaged the sciatic nerve in one of his legs.
 He was unable to walk for months and developed a permanent limp as a result.
-It was a brutal wake-up call — but even that wasn’t enough to stop the spiral immediately.
+It was a brutal wake-up call – but even that was not enough to stop the spiral immediately.

 Grammy Nomination and Later Career